 There are more and more methods being added as the years past and I’m so grateful for that.
 You see, at first, I wasn’t comfortable not fitting in with a certain style or method, but I also wasn’t comfortable with the thought of being somewhere ‘out there’. (

 You do whatever your family dynamic calls for.
-My current family dynamic looks like a blended family with three of the four children being under 4 years old.
-From my husband down to our second to youngest (as of now Baby M is only 3 months old), we span across all the learning styles, which makes for a hefty Heinz 57.
+My current family dynamic looks like a blended family with three of the four children being 4 years old and under.
+From my husband down to our second to youngest (as of now Baby M is a year old), we span across all the learning styles, which makes for a hefty Heinz 57.
 Therefore, our homeschooling depicts that.

 There is no mold to fit.
 There is no status quo to reach.
 There is only your way, and your way is what will get the job done.
 Be confident in that fact.